conda/conda/docs/source/build_tutorials/pkgs.rst

 Conda is installed as part of `Continuum's Anaconda
 <https://store.continuum.io/cshop/anaconda/>`_ distribution.
 A lightweight
 standalone distribution called `Miniconda
-<http://conda.pydata.org/miniconda.html`_ is also available, which is what
+<http://conda.pydata.org/miniconda.html>`_ is also available, which is what
-we'll assume here.
+this tutorial will assume.
 Upon downloading the installer script, make sure that this installer has appropriate permissions:

 On Linux and Mac OS X, run ``bash`` on the Miniconda installer, like